n-griffith/aiWorkshop/task2-faultystudentrecord/report-input-validation.md

 ## Impact

-Attackers or users may store incorrect or invalid data in the system.
+Attackers or users may store invalid or unexpected data in the system because the application does not properly validate user input.

-This can make student records unreliable and may cause problems later in the application.
+This can make student records unreliable and may lead to errors, inconsistent records, or unexpected behavior in other parts of the application and the system over time.

 ---